thetajwar2003/CCNY-SeniorDesign/README.md

 - Used primarily for implementation and testing with a working image recognition and recommendation model.
 - Analysis of performance metrics such as precision, recall, and F1-score by food class, identifying factors contributing to class performance, and exploring correlations between similar classes that may have led to misclassifications.
 In addition, [API documentation](https://github.com/thetajwar2003/khuda-lagche/tree/master/backend) was created.

+## Report

+For a deeper dive into the dataset, methodologies, results, and implementation please take a look at the [report]()